bee-Michi/i-break-your-computer/README.md

-# i-break-your-computer
+# I Break your computer!

-An AppleScript application that blocks your computer and makes it beep!
+This program makes your computer infinantely beep!

+## Install

+There is a .app file in releses.

+(USE AT YOUR OWN RISK!)